cdt-eth/IMDb-Scraper/README.md

 # Overview

 An IMDB scraper built with Vanilla Javascript and Express.
-I deployed the final project to Heroku.
-You can see the final project [here](#).
+I deployed the final project to _now_.
+You can see the final project [here](my-imdb-scraper.now.sh).

 # Tools